 At Christmas time, Bryant Park (spanning 40th to 42nd Streets and 5th to 6th Avenue) turns into a winter wonderland.
 It has a giant Christmas market with over 170 shopping kiosks and food vendors along with a lovely 17,000 square foot skating rink with the New York skyline in the background and a big tree that rivals (and in my mind is nicer than) the one at Rockefeller Centre.
 On sale are all types of crafts and souvenirs ranging from kitschy to artsy.
 You can get a doggy Christmas ornament in the breed of your pet, and have his/her name etched on it and there were truffles intriguingly titled “No Chewing Allowed”.
 I was really tempted by a mug featuring extremely cute alien-like creatures made by a husband and wife team named “Kudu Lah” until I recalled the cupboard jammed full of mugs that we have back home.

 While we were cruising the Manhattan streets looking for Christmas decorations, we also encountered many stores with cool, non-yuletide related displays.
 One of the best was at the designer handbag store Coach, where artist Billie Achilleos has created a 12-foot tall dinosaur that they nicknamed “Rexy”, made from over 400 Coach handbags and hardware.
 The work reminded us of pieces by Canadian Indigenous artist Brian Jungen who makes totem poles out of golf bags, indigenous masks out of Nike shoes and an enormous orca whale made out of white plastic stacking chairs.
 At FAO Swartz’s flagship store in Rockefeller Centre, Rich was excited about the toy version of a Jaguar E-Type (or “the yellow car” as I called it).
 In the window of a store on 57th Street (might be Ippolita Boutique?), we saw the most awesome mannequin busts, made entirely out of thick coiled rope.
 Just off of Times Square, there were huge snow globes featuring Broadway shows including Wicked, Ain’t Too Proud and Dear Evan Hanson.
 We saw the creepiest cat-inspired purses at Kate Spade in honour of the upcoming Cats movie, which is probably appropriate since the cats in the trailer of that film are really creepy as well.
-At the novelty shop PIQ in Rockefeller Centre, I found my souvenir for the tripa Christmas rubber chicken dressed like Santa which makes a noise when you squeeze it that could rouse the dead.
+At the novelty shop PIQ in Rockefeller Centre, I found my souvenir for the trip—a Christmas rubber chicken dressed like Santa which makes a noise when you squeeze it that could rouse the dead.
 Rich regrets letting me buy this as he is now regularly awakened by the squawking bird which I have named Arthur (for no particular reason).
 Finally in the Swatch store on 45th Street, we saw some giant Swatch wall clocks including a cow themed one that my cow-enthusiast friend would have loved.

-Christmas in Manhattan is magical as the city really knows how to “Deck the Halls” and the trees and the lobbies and the store windows.
-It is an experience that should not be missed.
+how to “Deck the Halls” and the trees and the lobbies and the store

 No comments: